tanushree05/food_testing.github.io/README.md

 # Key Responsibilities:

-IoT Integration
+# 1.IoT Integration

 Implemented IoT sensors and devices to collect real-time data on various food quality parameters.
 Ensured seamless communication between IoT devices and the backend server.
-Backend Development
+# 2.Backend Development

 Developed a robust Django backend to handle data processing and analysis.
 Utilized machine learning models to analyze data collected from IoT devices for food quality assessment.
-API Development
+# 3.API Development

 Created a secure Django Rest API to facilitate communication between IoT devices and the backend server.
 Implemented RESTful endpoints for data submission, retrieval, and analysis results.
-Security Features
+# 4.Security Features

 Enhanced API security by implementing Token-based authentication, API key validation, and permission controls.
 Ensured that only authorized devices and users can access the API endpoints.
-Database Management
+# 5.Database Management

 Designed and managed the MySQL database to store food quality data and analysis results.
 Ensured efficient data storage and retrieval for real-time analysis.
-Result Analysis
+# 6.Result Analysis

 Integrated machine learning models into the Django application for processing and analyzing food quality data.
 Provided real-time feedback on food quality based on the analysis.
-Technical Skills Demonstrated:
+# Technical Skills Demonstrated:

 Programming Languages: Python
 Web Framework: Django